GoogleCloudPlatform/esp-v2/doc/apiproxy-on-k8s.md

 ## Configuring Endpoints

-The bookstore-grpc sample contains the files that you need to copy locally and configure.
+The bookstore_grpc sample contains the files that you need to copy locally and configure.

 To configure Endpoints:

-Go to directory: gcpproxy/tests/endpoints/bookstore-grpc
+Go to directory: gcpproxy/tests/endpoints/bookstore_grpc

-Create a self-contained protobuf descriptor file from your service .proto file, or use the existing [one](https://cloudesf.googlesource.com/gcpproxy/tests/endpoints/bookstore-grpc/proto/api_descriptor.pb)
+Create a self-contained protobuf descriptor file from your service .proto file, or use the existing [one](https://cloudesf.googlesource.com/gcpproxy/tests/endpoints/bookstore_grpc/proto/api_descriptor.pb)

-Open the [service configuration file](https://cloudesf.googlesource.com/gcpproxy/tests/endpoints/bookstore-grpc/proto/api_config_auth.yaml).
+Open the [service configuration file](https://cloudesf.googlesource.com/gcpproxy/tests/endpoints/bookstore_grpc/proto/api_config_auth.yaml).
 This file defines the gRPC API configuration for the Bookstore service.

 Note the following:
   Replace <YOUR_PROJECT_ID> in your api_config.yaml file with your GCP project ID.